dealmeida-dev/dealmeida-dev/README.md

 - 👋 Hi, I’m @dealmeida-dev
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning HTML, CSS & JS
 - 💞️ I’m looking to collaborate on learning and improving.
 - 📫 How to reach me dealmeida.dev@gmail.com